 - Medical health - blood pressure and weight control.

-All five pillars are critical to strengthening your immune system to prevent and reverse chronic illness.
+All five pillars are critical to strengthening your immune system to prevent and reverse chronic diseases.
 Neglecting one area can negatively impact other areas of your health.

 Here are some lifestyle habits to help you get started: